CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 ### 2.14.
 Undo latest command: `undo`

-Undo the immediately preceding command.<br>
+Undo the immediately preceding undoable command.<br>
 Format: `undo`

 > * Undoable commands include `add`, `delete`, `edit`, `finish`, `clear` and `load`.
-> * If last command is undoable, a success message will be shown, while the Latest command is reversed.
+> * When the latest undoable command is undone, a success message will be shown, while the latest command is reversed.

 Examples: